AHendley84/jangles-home-boarding/README.md

 ## Credits & Acknowledgements
 ---
 - Credit to RenatoSZ at [Stackoverflow](https://stackoverflow.com/questions/7560832/how-to-center-a-button-within-a-div) for his answer in helping me align my submit button within a DIV tag.
-- A massive thank you to Cath Jones of Jangles Home Boarding, Walking & Day Care for allowing me to use all the wonderful images she has taken of the dogs.
+- A massive thank you to Cath Jones of Jangles Home Boarding, Walking & Day Care for allowing me to use all the wonderful images she has taken of the dogs in her care.